 Using more lightweight components in terms of both performance and physical weight will also make it easier to lug your laptop around on a wardriving expedition.
 If you are willing to go without the more advanced GPUs and fan-cooled processors, you will save on battery life and you can even reduce your laptop’s weight to under three pounds.

-The Best Laptops for Hacking
+The Best Laptops for Hacking: One by one

 Now that we’ve gone over the basic computer requirements for hacking, what actually are the best laptops for hacking?